Richie-Pursuit/flight_analysis/README.md

 ## Flight Analysis Project

 This project leverages MySQL to analyze flight data sourced from the Bureau of Transportation Statistics and Kaggle.
-Using advanced SQL techniques such as Common Table Expressions (CTEs), joins, and aggregations, the data is transformed and explored to uncover insights into flight patterns, airline performance, and airport usage.
-The analysis aims to provide a comprehensive understanding of trends within the U.S. airline industry.
+Using advanced SQL techniques such as Common Table Expressions (CTEs), window functions, and joins, this analysis uncovers key insights into flight patterns, airline performance, and airport usage.
+The project demonstrates data cleaning, transformation, and analysis workflows that can power business intelligence tools.

 ## Data Sources